wflemming/orgtype/README.md

 docker compose up --build
 ```

 This starts PostgreSQL, org-service, game-service, and gateway.
-First build takes a few minutes; subsequent runs are fast.
+First build takes a few minutes; subsequent runs use cached layers.

 To rebuild a single service after changes:

 ```bash
 docker compose up --build org-service
 ```

+On first startup, the backend seeds the database with a sample org chart if no data exists.

 ### Run the frontend